bekk/bekk-christmas/post/ml/linear-models.md

 title: Linear Models
 ingress: >-
   There are many different types of machine learning models.
-Linear models are one of the simplest, but also one of the most widely used.
+Linear models are some of the simplest, but also some of the most widely used.
 In this post we’ll explain what a linear model is and why linear models are so popular.
 authors:
   - Audun Eltvik
   - Michael Nordmo